ajinkya-kulkarni/PyTextureAnalysis/README.md

 - `make_vxvy`: calculates the x and y components of the eigenvectors of the structure tensor.
 - `make_structure_tensor_2d`: calculates the 2D structure tensor of an image using the image gradients in the x and y directions and a local standard deviation.

+## Demo

+Have a look at the `Example` file to get an idea how to use the package.

 ## Dependencies

 The following dependencies must be installed: